rbadrinath/FCP/CLASS/common-programming-errors.md

    }
 </pre>

-7. Using variables without initializing them is always an issue.
+7. **Using variables without initializing** them is always an issue.
    Students occasionally assume that variables must be zero by default.
    Not true in C.
    This mistake repeats quite often with arrays declared locally or allocated using malloc();

-8. In general dont neglect warnings.
+8. In general **dont neglect warnings**.
 They are trying to tell you something.
    By being more explicity, the warnings go away even if there is no problem.
    A typical example is one of implicit function declaration, indicating that a prototype is missing.
 Here is an example: